YABG (yet another blog/gallery)

 My first hypothesis is that the attention economy - in the state it is right now - will eventually plateau.

 Tech companies will see this coming, and they will optimize for it.
 Internet usage in developed parts of the world - US, Europe - have largely saturated.
-Newer, concentrated markets emerge in parts of Asia - but the highest revenue still come from well developed nations.
+Newer, concentrated markets emerge in parts of Asia, but the highest revenue still comes from well developed nations.
 Big Tech will not wait for the market to saturate before making moves - they operate on leading indicators.
-Attention is becoming a scarcer resource, so companies will just make better tech to extract it.
-We saw this with oil - earlier, it used to seep out of the ground.
+Attention is becoming a scarcer resource, and companies will make better tech to extract it.
+We saw this with oil - earlier, it seeped out of the ground.
 Now, we drill to the bottom of the ocean for it.

 Here is how I think these systems might plausibly evolve - in phases, parallely.
 All of them involve using AI.
 I’m afraid that these might become a reality in the short-term future.